20th, 21st and 22nd of June 2025

 web_pierrebastien.jpg

-At the age of ten Pierre built a two-string guitar from the elements of the educational game "Le Petit Physicien".
-At the age of fifteen he made his first machine with a metronome that hit on the one hand a platet, on the other hand a paella.
+At the age of ten, Pierre Bastien built a two-string guitar from the elements of the educational game "Le Petit Physicien".
+At the age of fifteen, he made his first machine with a metronome that struck a cymbal on one side and a frying pan on the other.

 5_pierrebastien.png